Table of Contents

-With borders starting to reopen, more and more of the newfound remote workforce will be looking at never-before thought of opportunities to work from abroad — and the Digital Nomad landscape will grow exponentially as a result!
+With borders starting to reopen, more and more of the newfound remote workforce will be looking at never-before-thought-of opportunities to work from abroad — and the Digital Nomad landscape will grow exponentially!

-Many cities around the world have already established themselves as “Digital Nomad Friendly Destinations”, with some almost oversaturated with remote workers, such as Chiang Mai, Berlin, Playa Del Carmen and Medellin.
+Many cities around the world have already established themselves as “Digital Nomad Friendly Destinations”, with some almost oversaturated with remote workers, such as Puerto Vallarta, Chiang Mai, Berlin, Playa Del Carmen and Medellin.

 Learn everything you need to know about living in Oaxaca as a digital nomad in this detailed guide.